-In order for a board, committee, or commission to be effective and efficient, and to accomplish its purpose, its membership must be actively involved and attendant to the business of the body.
-Therefore, all members are required to attend at least 65% of the regular and special meetings of the body and assigned committees and subcommittees held in any one calendar year with NO EXCUSED ABSENCES.
-On January 1 of each year, a member of any board, commission, or committees appointed by the Mayor, Council or City Manager shall be automatically removed from said body for failure to attend at least 65% of all regular and special meetings of the body and assigned committees and subcommittees held during the immediately preceding calendar year.
+On January 1 of each year, a member of any board, commission, or committees appointed by the Mayor, Council or City Manager shall be automatically removed from said body for failure to attend at least 65% of all regular and special meetings of the body held during the immediately preceding calendar year.
 For persons not serving for an entire calendar year, the 65% attendance requirement shall apply to meetings held during the portion of the year during which the person served.

-In order to be eligible for reappointment to a board, committee, or commission, a member must have attended at least 75% of the regular and special meetings of the body and assigned committees and subcommittees during the concluding term, or portion of the term during which the member served.
-In addition, any member of a board, commission or committee shall be automatically removed from said body for failure to attend any THREE CONSECUTIVE REGULAR MEETINGS of the body.
-A member must attend fifty percent (50%) of a meeting in order to be considered in attendance for the purposes of this policy.
+In order to be eligible for reappointment to a board, committee, or commission, a member must have attended at least 75% of the regular and special meetings of the body during the concluding term, or portion of the term during which the member served.
+In addition, any member of a board, commission or committee shall be automatically removed from said body for failure to attend any THREE CONSECUTIVE REGULAR MEETINGS of the body, unless an absence is deemed excused under the above criteria.
+A member must attend (50%) of a meeting in order to be considered in attendance for the purposes of this policy.
 Members appointed in the fourth quarter of the year shall be exempt from the 65% attendance rule for that calendar year only, but are still subject to the three consecutive meeting policy.

-For purposes of the attendance policy, a member's remote participation shall count toward the attendance requirements.
+For purposes of the attendance policy, a member's remote participation shall count toward the attendance requirements, as authorized by Section 6.